data-preservation-programs/singularity/docs/en/cli-reference/prep/README.md

      start-daggen  Start a DAG generation that creates a snapshot of all folder structures pause-daggen  Pause a DAG generation job
    Piece Management:
      list-pieces   List all generated pieces for a preparation add-piece     Manually add piece info to a preparation.
-This is useful for pieces prepared by external tools.
+This is useful for pieces prepared by external tools. delete-piece  Delete a piece from a preparation Preparation Management:
-   Preparation Management:
      create         Create a new preparation
      list           List all preparations